Skip to main content

 • Name: the host where the DBMS resides, for example localhost

 • allowCustomEnvironmentDatabaseName : If the users have the right to choose a database name when creating an environment.
-If set to false, the database name will have the following format: project_environment
+If set to false, the database name will have the following format: project_environment.
+For database systems where database creation is not supported this is highly recommended, because databases have to be created beforehand.
+(IBM Db2 for example).

 • DatabaseType : The type of Database.
 Expected values :